-National Health Performance Authority, Healthy Communities: Seeing a medical specialist, 2012-13
+National Health Performance Authority, Healthy Communities: Cost barriers to seeing a medical specialist, 2012-13

-Exported from METEOR (AIHW's Metadata Online Registry)

-© Australian Institute of Health and Welfare 2024

-This product, excluding the AIHW logo, Commonwealth Coat of Arms and any material owned by a third party or protected by a trademark, has been released under a Creative Commons BY 4.0 (CC BY 4.0) licence.
+© Australian Institute of Health and Welfare 2024 This product, excluding the AlHW logo, Commonwealth Coat of Arms and any material owned by a third party or protected by a trademark, has been released under a Creative Commons BY 4.0 (CC BY 4.0) licence.
 Excluded material owned by third parties may include, for example, design and layout, images obtained under licence from third parties and signatures.
 We have made all reasonable efforts to identify and label material owned by third parties.

-You may distribute, remix and build on this website's material but must attribute the AIHW as the copyright holder, in line with our attribution policy.
+You may distribute, remix and build on this website's material but must attribute the AlHW as the copyright holder, in line with our attribution policy.
 The full terms and conditions of this licence are available at https://creativecommons.org/licenses/by/4.0/.
 Enquiries relating to copyright should be addressed to info@aihw.gov.au.
 Enquiries or comments on the METEOR metadata or download should be directed to the METEOR team at meteor@aihw.gov.au.

-National Health Performance Authority, Healthy Communities: Seeing a medical specialist, 2012-13

-Identifying and definitional attributes

-Metadata item type: Indicator Indicator type: Indicator Short name: Seeing a medical specialist, 2012-13 METEOR identifier: 594772 Registration status: National Health Performance Authority (retired), Retired 01/07/2016 Description: Percentage of adults who saw a medical specialist in the preceding 12 months.
-Indicator set: National Health Performance Authority: Healthy Communities: 2011- National Health Performance Authority (retired), Retired 01/07/2016

-Collection and usage attributes
+National Health Performance Authority, Healthy Communities: Cost barriers to seeing a medical specialist, 2012-13 Identifying and definitional attributes Metadata item type: Indicator Indicator type: Indicator Short name: Cost barriers to seeing a medical specialist, 2012-13 METEOR identifier: 601815 Registration status: National Health Performance Authority (retired), Retired 01/07/2016 Description: Percentage of people over 15 years of age who did not see or delayed seeing a medical specialist due to cost in the preceding 12 months.
+Indicator set: National Health Performance Authority: Healthy Communities: 2011- National Health Performance Authority (retired), Retired 01/07/2016 Collection and usage attributes Population group age from:

-Population group age For this indicator an adult is defined as a person aged 15 years and over from:
+For this indicator an adult is defined as a person aged 15 years and over Computation description:

-Computation description: Participants in the Australian Bureau of Statistics (ABS) Patient Experience Survey 2012-13 who reported they saw a medical specialist in the preceding 12 months.

-The numerator was calculated as the sum of calibrated sample weights for adults who responded they saw a medical specialist in the preceding 12 months and who were enumerated within the particular Medicare local catchment.
+Participants in Australian Bureau of Statistics (ABS) Patient Experience Survey 2011-12 who reported that they did not see or delayed seeing a medical specialist due to cost in the preceding 12 months.
+The numerator refers to the number of adults who did not see or delayed seeing a medical specialist due to cost in the preceding 12 months.
+The numerator was calculated as the sum of calibrated sample weights for adults who responded that they did not see or delayed seeing a medical specialist due to cost and who were enumerated within the particular Medicare local catchment.
 Population is limited to persons aged 15 years and over.
 The denominator was calculated as the sum of calibrated sample weights for persons aged 15 years and over who were enumerated within the Medicare Local catchment.
 Person level survey weights were calibrated to independent estimates of the population of interest, referred to as 'benchmarks'.
 Weights calibrated against population benchmarks ensure that the survey estimates conform to independently estimated distributions of the population, rather than to the distribution within the sample itself.
 These benchmarks account for the distribution of people across state and territory, age group, and sex categories.
 Note: These benchmarks have not been calibrated for Medicare Local geography.
 Analysis by remoteness and Socio-Economic Indexes for Areas (SEIFA) Index of Relative Socio-Economic Disadvantage (IRSD) is based on usual residence of the person.
 The measure is presented as a percentage.